etal/cnvkit/doc/pipeline.rst

 preparation protocol or kit used for the test (e.g. tumor) samples.

 For :doc:`target amplicon or whole-genome sequencing <nonhybrid>` protocols, the "antitarget" BED and .cnn files can be omitted.
+Otherwise, ensure the filename prefixes are the same for each pair of ".targetcoverage.cnn" and ".antitargetcoverage.cnn" files (as it's done by default).

 Paired or pooled normals